jvalegre/robert/docs/Examples/full_workflow/smiles_workflow.rst

 * The workflow starts with a CSEARCH-RDKit conformer sampling (using RDKit by default, although CREST is also available if :code:`--csearch_keywords "--program crest"` is added).

-* Then, QDESCP is used to generate more than 200 RDKit and xTB Boltzmann-averaged molecular descriptors (using xTB geometry optimizations and different single-point calculations):
+* Then, QDESCP is used to generate more than 200 RDKit and xTB Boltzmann-averaged molecular descriptors (using xTB geometry optimizations and different single-point calculations).

 A CSV file called **AQME-ROBERT_solubility_short.csv** should be created in the folder where ROBERT was executed.
 The CSV file can be downloaded here: |csv_report_smi|